Exploration noise for learning linear-quadratic mean field games: Introduction

+This subsection contains one of the main novelties of the paper.
+For reasons that are explained below, we introduce two variants of the fictitious play, which we call `tilted harmonic' and `tilted geometric'.
+The definition of the geometric version (which is the version that is effectively addressed in the paper) consists of the four equations \eqref{eq:mn+1:cost:functional}--\eqref{eq:mn+1:conditional:state}--\eqref{eq:mn+1:conditional:intro}--\eqref{eq:mn+1:cost:update:mean} below and differs significantly from \eqref{eq:forward:step:fictitious:n}--\eqref{eq:update:step:n}.

-Consistently with our agenda, our goal is to prove that the fictitious play may converge thanks to the presence of the common noise (i.e., $\varepsilon >0$).
+Consistently with our agenda, our goal is indeed to prove that the fictitious play may converge thanks to the presence of the common noise (i.e., $\varepsilon >0$).
 Seemingly, the above discussion about the potential structure of our model in dimension $d=1$ demonstrates that this question becomes especially relevant in dimension greater than or equal to 2 (the results from \cite{CardaliaguetHadikhanloo} could be easily adapted to this setting, even in the presence of the common noise).
 In fact, as shown in Subsection \ref{subse:3:3}, the question is also interesting in dimension $d=1$ in cases when equilibria are not unique.

-However, this program requires a modicum a care since we are not able, even in the presence of the common noise, to prove the convergence of the fictitious play stated in \eqref{eq:backward:step:n} and \eqref{eq:forward:step:fictitious:n}.
+However, this program is more challenging than it seems because we are not able, even in the presence of the common noise, to prove the convergence of the fictitious play stated in \eqref{eq:backward:step:n} and \eqref{eq:forward:step:fictitious:n}.
 Instead, we take benefit of the noise in order to reformulate the two equations \eqref{eq:backward:step:n} and \eqref{eq:forward:step:fictitious:n} into a new system obtained by a mere shift of the common noise.
 By Girsanov theorem, the new shifted common noise has the same law as the original one but under a tilted probability measure.
-Using the updating rule \eqref{eq:update:step:n}, this so-called \textit{tilted} scheme is then shown to converge.
+Using the harmonic updating rule \eqref{eq:update:step:n}, this so-called \textit{tilted harmonic} scheme is then shown to converge (in the case $\varepsilon >0$).

 In order to state the new fictitious play properly, we thus need to allow for another form of common noise in \eqref{eq:state:intro}.
 For a process ${\boldsymbol h}=(h_{t})_{0 \leq t \leq T}$, progressively-measurable with respect to the filtration generated by ${\boldsymbol W}$, we thus introduce the \textit{shifted} Brownian motion